kaist-cp/cs220/README.md

 - Ask questions on course materials and assignments in [this repository's issue tracker](https://github.com/kaist-cp/cs220/issues).
     + Don't send emails to the instructor or TAs for course materials and assignments.
-    + Before asking a question, search for it in Google and Stack Overflow.
+    + Before asking a question, ask it to [ChatGPT](https://chat.openai.com/).
+Or search for it in Google and Stack Overflow.
     + Describe your question in as much detail as possible.
 It should include the following things:
       * Environment (OS, gcc, g++ version, and any other related program information).
       * Command(s) that you used and the result.
 Any logs should be formatted in code.
 Refer to [this](https://guides.github.com/features/mastering-markdown/).